 “I felt the love and warmth that this congregation is known for from the first moment I stepped onto the TBSEV campus,” Rabbi Brodie continued, “I am excited to become a part of it, and cherish the opportunity to dedicate my life and work to serving Temple Beth Sholom of the East Valley.
 I hope to make a positive impact, and help guide the way towards another 70 years of Jewish life and learning in the East Valley.”

 Rabbi Kenneth Leitner retired as Rabbi of TBS-EV following the High Holy Days in 2017, and was honored to be named Rabbi Emeritus of the congregation.
-He made aliyah to Israel at the end of December 2017, and is now an Israeli citizen, residing in Karnei Shomron, Israel.
+He made aliyah to Israel at the end of December 2017, and is now residing in Karnei Shomron, Israel.
+He now holds dual American-Israeli citizenship.

 Rabbi Leitner is a native Californian who has served congregations in NY, CT, PA, CA, and GA.
 Ordained as a rabbi in 1976, he completed his post ordination doctoral work in the Talmud department of the Hebrew University of Jerusalem, and holds an honorary doctorate from the Jewish Theological Seminary of America.